 Certainly not enough, but I do know that African Americans migrated to Nova Scotia and formed one of the 1st African Canadian communities.
 African Canadian’s also fought alongside their American counterparts to help abolish slavery.

-Staying on the topic of African Canadian history, my sister Mitzie, has also made history, Canadian or otherwise, by recently being elected as the MPP of Scarborough Guildwood which is only 6th person of African descent to do so.
-With that said, we are creating Canadian history as we speak so it is important to not only accurately document it, but to also ensure that it is shared with our young people of all ethnicities so that they too can aspire to be great.
+Staying on the topic of African Canadian history, my sister Mitzie has also made history, Canadian or otherwise, by recently being elected as the MPP of Scarborough Guildwood which is the only 6th person of African descent to do so.
+With that said, we are creating Canadian history as we speak so it is important to not only accurately document it but to also ensure that it is shared with our young people of all ethnicities so that they too can aspire to be great.